 Step #1.
 Sincerely talk to them

 Start with a sincere conversation.
 Every employee contributes to the success of the business, even those who are currently challenging.
-Instead of reacting with frustration or thinking about self-respect, focus on the bigger picture.

-Why be sincere?
+Why should you be sincere?

 Employees expect leaders to show empathy and understanding.
 Approaching them with sincerity can help uncover hidden issues.
 Treat the employee like a valuable resource of the team, and ask them directly what is bothering them or why they are not meeting expectations.